zb8787/Product-Design/Twitter NLP Project/README.md

 `Sentence 18 has a sentiment score of 0.4000000059604645`\
 `Sentence 19 has a sentiment score of 0.20000000298023224`\
 `Overall Sentiment: score of 0.0 with magnitude of 6.5`

+## MVP
+A sentiment analysis tool for trending twitter hashtags.
+Scalable to the API limits for tweet scraping.
+Modular, can apply any of the twitter methods in the demo script.
+## User Stories
+* As a trader, I want to base my next trade on the sentiment (bearish/bullish) of a trending hashtag.\
+* As an influencer, I want to base my next tweet on the average sentiment of a certain hashtag.\
+* As a real estate developer, I want to make my next purchase based on the sentiment of trending tweets in a certain location.\